 Delivery costs will still be applicable to any replacement plants which are sent out.

 Further Plant Propagation*

 All varieties marked * are protected under the Plant Breeder's Rights Act (PBR) 1964, or by EU Plant Variety Rights (PVR).
-All associated royalties (and levies) are included in the sale price.
+All associated royalties (and levies) are included in or added to the sale price.

 You are reminded that further propagation of these varieties for resale is forbidden without a propagation licence from the Head Licensee.
 All plants are sold on the understanding that they will be used for fruit production only.

 We are only able to lift the plants when they are ready and these times can vary from year to year, so dates are given only as a guide.